 Working papers:

-In the world of government and politics, the interaction between the executive and the legislature raises a fundamental question: Does an increased political class boost financial resources or burden the state's finances?
-Using unique administrative data from Italian municipalities and an instrumental difference-in-difference strategy, this paper explores how roles that politicians play within the government matter.
-The study finds that the presence of more executive politicians leads to increased expenditure, primarily driven by higher investments financed through capital transfers, while a surplus of councilors exerts a constraining effect on public spending.
-These patterns are explained through the lens of specialization within a larger executive body and political fragmentation within a larger council.
-Voters respond positively to the additional spending by the executive, supporting upward career movements for the mayor and the re-appointment of executive board members.
-However, councilors' careers do not benefit from their spending behavior.
-This research contributes to the understanding of the complex relationship between political class size and state finances, which the literature found ambiguous.
+In the world of government and politics, the interaction between the executive and the legislature raises a fundamental question: Does a larger political class enhance public finance by boosting revenues, or does it constrain expenditures and financial stability?
+Using unique administrative data from Italian municipalities and a generalized difference-in-difference strategy, this paper explores the fiscal impact of the roles that politicians play in local government.
+The study finds that a larger executive leads to increased expenditures, primarily driven by higher investments financed through capital transfers, while a larger legislature tends to constrain public spending.
+These patterns are understood by examining the role of specialization within a broader executive entity and the political divisions that figure within a larger council.
+Voters respond positively to additional spending by the executive, supporting upward career movement for the mayor and the reappointment of executive board members.
+On the other hand, councilors’ careers do not benefit from liberal spending behavior.
+This research contributes to the understanding of the complex relationship between political class size and state finances, a relationship which the literature has found to be ambiguous.

 Honorable Mention, S4 Graduate Student Paper Prize 2022, Brown University